HMS Resolution (1771): Cook's second voyage

 On 17 January 1773, Resolution was the first ship to cross the Antarctic Circle and crossed twice more on the voyage.
 The third crossing, on 3 February 1774, was the most southerly penetration, reaching latitude 71°10′ South at longitude 106°54′ West.
 Resolution thus proved Alexander Dalrymple's Terra Australis Incognita to be a myth.
 She returned to Britain in 1775 and was then paid off.

 Cook's third voyage

-She was recommissioned in February 1776 for Cook's third voyage, which began on 12 July 1776, departing from Plymouth, England, during which Resolution crossed the Arctic Circle on 17 August 1778, and again crossed it on 19 July 1779, under the command of Charles Clerke after Cook's death.
+She was recommissioned in February 1776 for Cook's third voyage, which began on 12 July 1776, departing from Plymouth, England, during which Resolution crossed the Arctic Circle on 17 August 1778, and again crossed it on 19 July 1779, under the command of Charles Clerke after Cook's death in Hawaii.
 She arrived back in Britain on 4 October 1780.

 Later service and loss

 In 1780, Resolution was converted into an armed transport and sailed for the East Indies in March 1781.
 Sphinx and Annibal of Suffren's (French) squadron captured Resolution on 9 June 1782.
 In early July 1782, during the run-up of the Battle of Negapatam, Suffren sent Resolution to Manila to purchase spare spars, food and ammunition to resupply his fleet.
 She then sailed on 22 July 1782 and was never seen again.

 On 5 June 1783, Suffren wrote that Resolution had last been seen in the Sunda Strait, and that he suspected she had either foundered or fallen into the hands of the English.
 An item from the Melbourne Argus, 25 February 1879, said that she ended her days as a Portuguese coal-hulk at Rio de Janeiro, but this has never been confirmed.
 Viscount Galway, a Governor-General of New Zealand, owned a ship's figurehead described as that of Resolution, but a photograph of it does not agree with the figurehead depicted in Holman's famous watercolour of her.